-Minimal documentation provisions apply to GUS underwriting recommendations that receive an ACCEPT.
-The lender may submit the following completed documents to obtain a Conditional Commitment, unless a quality control message on the GUS Underwriting Findings Report indicates a full documentation file is required.
+Minimal documentation provisions apply to GUS underwriting recommendations that receive an Accept, unless a quality control message on the GUS Underwriting Findings Report indicates an Accept with Full Documentation file is required.
 A quality control message requiring a full documentation file will appear on the GUS Underwriting Findings Report upon final submission.
+Lenders should submit full additional documentation files as noted in Attachment 15-A, Loan Origination Checklist, for files for that receive GUS underwriting recommendations of Accept with Full Documentation.